 We seek lively and original writing on contemporary architecture, landscape, and urbanism.
 We define these areas broadly, and our approach is expansive, extending to allied fields including planning, geography, history, sociology, ecology, politics, media, and technology.
 We publish peer-reviewed scholarship as well as essays, criticism, narrative journalism, photography, and multimedia work.
-We occasionally publish fiction, poetry, and work in other genres that illuminates the experience of cities, buildings, and landscapes.
+We occasionally publish work in other genres that illuminates the experience of cities, buildings, and landscapes.

 We seek writing that probes hard questions and that balances the high-altitude concept with a sharp focus on the messy, complicated details of lived experience, of real places and politics.
 Whatever the form, we value prose that is both rigorous and accessible.